Time’s Up takes aim at R. Kelly over sex misconduct claims

 The statement was issued by the Women of Color committee within Time’s Up, which includes Oscar-nominated director Ava DuVernay, TV mogul Shonda Rhimes and actress Jurnee Smollett-Bell.

-The social media campaign #MuteRKelly has sought to stop his music from being played and to cancel his concerts, and Time’s Up said it is joining that call.
+The social media campaign (hash)MuteRKelly has sought to stop his music from being played and to cancel his concerts, and Time’s Up said it is joining that call.

 Specifically, Time’s Up is seeking action from RCA Records, Kelly’s label; Spotify and Apple Music, which stream Kelly’s catalog; and Ticketmaster, which has sold tickets to his concerts.
 And it is calling for the cancellation of a May 11 concert in Greensboro, North Carolina.